 Blanding’s Turtles live primarily in wetlands but they also travel overland between wetlands.

-No populations of the Blanding’s Turtle have been located in Vermont, but they exist to the south and northwest of us, with some small populations separated from others by great distances.
 The possibility of a population being found in Vermont is small, but worth mentioning.
 Please report all suspected sightings of this species in Vermont.
 Take photos if possible.